Pokhara – Capital of Gandaki Pradesh, State 4 Nepal.

 Pokhara – a dazzling mountains landmark in the west of Nepal is a melting pot of various ethnic groups comprising Brahmins, Chhetri, Newars, Magars, Gurungs etc vibrant in their respective cultures and in pure harmony.

-Pokhara is known as;
+Pokhara is also known as;

 Paradise on Earth